-In FY2019, the District completed, the capital upgrades project, and the installation of the solar panels over the disinfection basin.
+In FY2020, the District completed, the capital upgrades project, and the installation of the solar panels over the disinfection basin.
 These projects were done to reduce chemical costs and produce clean energy.
-Also in FY2019, the District began work on the construction of a steel storage building at the wastewater treatment plant.
+In addition, the District began work on the construction of a steel storage building at the wastewater treatment plant in FY2020.